point-c/caddy/README.md

 [![Go Reference](https://img.shields.io/badge/godoc-reference-%23007d9c.svg)](https://point-c.github.io/caddy)

-point-c is a collection of Caddy modules for handling traffic between host systems and WireGuard tunnels.

 `point-c` is a collection of Caddy modules designed to handle network traffic between host systems and WireGuard tunnels.
-This library is for users looking to integrate robust network handling into their Caddy server configurations, particularly in VPN scenarios.
+This library is for users looking to integrate network handling into their Caddy server configurations, particularly in VPN scenarios.

 ## Features